sb43/debrowser/README.md

 advanced_demo.tsv&format=JSON
 ```

-Next you will need to encode the url so you can pass it to the DEBrowser website.
+Next you will need to encode the URL so you can pass it to the DEBrowser website.
-You can find multiple url encoders online, such as the one located at this
+You can find multiple URL encoders online, such as the one located at this
 web address: http://www.url-encode-decode.com/.

 Encoding our URL will turn it into this: